Skip to content

 bash

-# Start MariaDB container
+# Start MariaDB container for local development

 Option B: Using Local MariaDB/MySQL